giovannimanzoni/at91bootstrap/README.txt

 - gcc version 4.9.3 (Linaro GCC 2014.11)
 - gcc version 5.1.1 (Linaro GCC 5.1-2015.08)

+1.2 FreeBSD Toolchain

+AT91Bootstrap has been compiled and tested under FreeBSD using the following ARM Toolchain:
+- gcc version 4.9.2 (TrueOS/arm-none-eabi-gcc492)

 2 Compile AT91Bootstrap
 ================================================================================

+2.1 Compile on Linux

+The Linux way

-2.1 Compile DataFlashBoot
+2.1.1 Compile DataFlashBoot

 Let's use at91sam9x5ek as an example,

-2.1.1 Compile booting u-boot image from DataFlash
+2.1.1.1 Compile booting u-boot image from DataFlash

 $ cd <project directory>
 $ make mrproper